skundu7/Crayon/README.md

 * Install Node.js 16 and above
 * Git

-#After cloning the Repo into the system do the following steps
+#After cloning the Repo into the system do the following steps to execute the tests locally
 * npm install
 * npm run test